Criminal Lawyer In Minneapolis | Prescription Drug Defense Attorney

 Most of the time, someone who has been charged with forging a prescription needs help rather than imprisonment.
 Jennifer Speas can help.
 When prescriptions are forged, it is to obtain highly addictive drugs like opioid pain relievers or benzodiazepines.
 There are many types of prescription drugs that are addictive and can produce the high that the person is looking for.
 What a person needs in this case is a good diversion program.
 Fortunately, there are drug courts in place that look at intervention before punishment.
 However, the commission of fraud may still result in some kind of criminal charge.
 Jennifer Speas is a criminal lawyer in Minneapolis who can help fight all charges filed in the alleged act.

 Contact A Criminal Lawyer In Minneapolis

 Forging a prescription is a serious offense, as it involves forging a signature and/or theft of a prescription pad for the purpose of writing fraudulent prescriptions.
 If you or a loved one has been charged with forging a prescription, a defense attorney is a necessary part of having a solid defense.
-To learn more about how the Speas Law Firm, P.A. can help you, call 612-333-6160 for a free consultation.
+To learn more about how the Speas Law Firm, P.A. can help you, call 612-333-6160 for a initial consultation.